BITS Pilani: Residential and dining facilities

 The institute has fourteen hostels in total.
 Each hostel is referred as a "Bhawan", the Sanskrit word for hostel.
-Twelve of them – Krishna Bhawan, Vishwakarma Bhawan, Rana Pratap Bhawan, Bhagirath Bhawan, Ashok Bhawan, Gandhi Bhawan, Shankar Bhawan, Vyas Bhawan, Ram Bhawan, Budh Bhawan, Malviya Bhawan, CV Raman Bhavan and Srinivasa Ramanujan Bhawan are for male students.
-Meera Bhawan is the only hostel for female students.
-The institute also has one more hostel for parents and guests The hostels are named after saints, scientists, and historical and religious figures.
+Thirteen of them – Krishna Bhawan, Vishwakarma Bhawan, Rana Pratap Bhawan, Bhagirath Bhawan, Ashok Bhawan, Gandhi Bhawan, Shankar Bhawan, Vyas Bhawan, Ram Bhawan, Budh Bhawan, Malviya Bhawan, Sir CV Raman Bhavan and Srinivasa Ramanujan Bhawan, are for male students.
+Meera Bhawan is the only hostel complex for female students.
+The hostels are named after saints, scientists, and historical and religious figures.
+The institute also has a hostel for parents and guests.

-Every two hostels share a mess hall except Meera Bhawan, Srinivasa Ramanujan Bhawan and Sir C V Raman Bhawan which have their own mess halls.
+Every two hostels share a mess hall except Meera Bhawan, Srinivasa Ramanujan Bhawan and Sir CV Raman Bhawan, which have their own mess halls.
 All dining areas are student-managed.
-Students may also eat at a "Redi" (a small kiosk near every hostel), Institute Canteen (IC), the All-Night Canteen (ANC), Food Ministry (FM), and the Student Activity Centre (SAC) cafeteria (Dominos, 301 °F, Looters, and Da Cloud Cafe).
+Students may also eat at a "Redi" (a small kiosk near every hostel), Institute Canteen (IC), the All-Night Canteen (ANC), Food Ministry (FM), and the Student Activity Centre (SAC) cafeteria (301 °F, Looters, and Domino's).
 The ANC is also student-managed.
-Moreover, there is a small area inside campus called "C'not" like the Connaught Place, New Delhi which has many restaurants, cafes, etc. and has shops for general daily needs as well.
+Moreover, there is a small area inside campus called "Connaught Place" which has many restaurants, cafes, and shops for general daily needs as well.